 Here are some common ways to test for HIV:

 HIV Antibody Test

-This HIV testing method is recommended to patients who have been infected with virus for at least three months.
+This HIV testing method is recommended for patients who have been infected with the virus for at least three months.

 HIV DNA PCR Test

 This technique requires a patient’s blood sample to accurately diagnose HIV.
 It is recommended to those who have been infected with the virus for about two weeks.